The exclusion process involves evaluating whether the bidder has committed any offences that would lead them to be excluded from the bidding process.

 Buyers can request the following examples of evidence to understand a bidder’s breach in tax or social security obligations:

-In the case of tax and social security breaches, the bidder should not be excluded if they have fulfilled their obligations by paying; entered into a binding agreement with the view to paying the money due or the requirement to repay no longer exists.
+In the case of tax and social security breaches, the bidder should not be excluded if they have fulfilled their obligations by paying or have entered into a binding agreement with the view to paying the money due or the obligation to repay otherwise ceases.

-Note – these examples relate to the UK tax regime, and there will be equivalents in other countries, which should be considered.
+Note – these examples relate to the UK tax regime, and there will be equivalents in other countries, which should be considered when relevant.

-One of several discretionary grounds for exclusion relates to social, environmental and labour law obligations.
+One of several discretionary grounds for exclusion relates to social, environmental and employment law obligations.
 These obligations include any relevant legislation, as well as relevant collective agreements and specific international agreements.

 As these laws are wide ranging, you can focus on a specific area of law that bidders must take into account when making their self-declaration in respect of exclusion grounds.
-For example, breaches of employment and equalities legislation.
-For further examples of statements for Fair Work requirements, see Example - Statements for procurement documents.
+For example, breaches of employment and equality legislation.

-When determining whether to exclude a bidder on this basis, you should be proportionate in your decision, taking into account the size of the contracts, the relevance of the breach, and its impact on the operational and reputational risk to the delivery of the contract.
+When determining whether to exclude a bidder on this basis, you should be proportionate in your decision, taking into account the size of the contracts, the relevance of the breach, and its impact on the operational and reputational risk to the delivery of the contract and reputational risk to the organisation.

 Where a bidder is bankrupt or subject to insolvency proceedings, you can choose whether to exclude them from the procurement exercise.